DUTCH BIOGRAPHY

 • "Clarifying.
 With funny cartoons."
 (Dutch client website)

-Do Not Disturb (1997, text in Dutch) is a critical reflection on the Dutch outpatient mental health centers based on the critical professional literature, dossier research and own observations.
+Do Not Disturb (1997, text in Dutch) is a critical reflection on the Dutch outpatient mental health care based on the critical professional literature, dossier research and own observations.
+The author discusses the bureaucracy, the inadequate diagnostics, the often ineffecient treatment methods and the undervaluation of preventive care.
+She also presents several usually unsuccessful attempts to innovate the mental health care, includig the care for clients wit an migration background.

-Do not disturb ends with a description of the developments in the mental health care after the Bijlmer Disaster (see Racial discrimination in the mental health care after the Bijlmer Airplane Crash).
+Do not disturb ends with a description of the developments in the regional mental health care after the Bijlmer airplane crash of October 4 1992.

 • Saar Roelofs describes the mental health care on the basis of examples from the daily practice in a playful and humorous way.”
 (Dutch national tv, current affairs programme: Een Vandaag)